lambdamikel/LambdaSpeak/README.md

 ### Building and Maker Support

-I am able to provide Speak&SID as a kit, or only pre-programmed components (CPLD, ATMega), or even a fully assembled version inlcuding a connection cable and/or LambdaBoard expansion board backplane.
+I am able to provide LambdaSpeak 1.95 and LambdaSpeak 1.99 as a kit, or only pre-programmed components (CPLD, ATMega), or even a fully assembled version inlcuding a connection cable and/or LambdaBoard expansion board backplane.
 Send me a mail if you are interrested.
 Or, just download the sources and build it from the [provided Gerbers](gerbers/).

 To build the [firmware from source,](src/atmega644-20pu/lambdaspeak.c) use `make` and the [provided `Makefile`](src/atmega644-20pu/Makefile).
 The makefile template is again from Elliot Williams' "AVR Programming" book.
 See below (Acknowledgements).